Timothy-Giles/project-3/README.md

 - Users are able to zoom in and zoom out to explore location and density of registered cars throughout Washington state in the geo graph

 # Ethical Considerations
 The dataset used in this project was sourced from data.gov on electric vehicle population data.
-A CSV housed the original data and contained various columns including the VIN id's.
-We wanted to ensure data privacy was maintained and we did not display any personal identifiable information and we did not misuse having access to the VIN id's to track or identify car owners.
+A CSV housed the original data and contained various columns including the VIN ids.
+We wanted to ensure data privacy was maintained and we did not display any personal identifiable information and we did not misuse having access to the VIN ids to track or identify car owners.
 Further, we ensured responsible handling and storage of the data to help protect breaches of privacy.

 We also ensured our visualizations were not biased and were fair by including all make and models and not intentionally omitting  certain make or models.
 Further, we included all regions of Washington state and did not omit or exclude any areas to ensure fairness.